 If you are new to concrete grinding, there is a chance that you are best off grinding wet.
 This is the traditional way of reducing dust when concrete grinding is to grind wet.
 This creates a slurry which prevents the dust from rising to the air and being inhaled.
 You also don’t need expensive attachments and HEPA vacuum cleaners, which you need if you grind dry.

-Another advantage of grinding wet is that you get longer life from your diamond segments or diamond wheels.
-That is because the water keeps the diamond abrasive bits cooler, they don’t glaze over so easily and don’t wear down as fast.
-This is because the water lubricates the abrasive segment, reduces friction and prevent the epoxy resin that holds the diamond segments together from glazing over (which means becoming smooth, and no grinding properly anymore).
+Mark from Canberra Diamond Blades says that ‘another advantage of grinding wet is that you get longer life from your diamond segments or diamond wheels.’
+He says ‘That’s because the water keeps the diamond abrasive bits cooler, they don’t glaze over so easily and don’t wear down as fast.
+This is because the water lubricates the abrasive segment, reduces friction and prevent the epoxy resin that holds the diamond segments together from glazing over (which means becoming smooth, and no grinding properly anymore).’

 If you want to dry grind concrete, dust can be reduced by using the latest dust extraction systems that are attached to the machine, be it a floor grinder or even a angle grinder.
 These dust extraction systems consist of grinding attachments such as a shroud connected to a HEPA vacuum cleaner.
 A large benefit of dry grinding is that it cleans as you grind.
 But there is extra time involved in cleaning out vacuum cleaner filters, and there is a significant cost in purchasing all the dust extraction equipment.

 Learn a lot from this article?
 The experts at Paragon Tools put a lot of time into great construction articles for you.
 Check out other articles such as Can I Use An Angle Grinder To Level Concrete? or Beginners Guide In How To Remove A Concrete Driveway